Pediatric Otolaryngology Fellowship

 NYU Grossman School of Medicine offers the 12-month Millstone Family Fellowship in Pediatric Otolaryngology—Head and Neck Surgery.
 This fellowship is intended for otolaryngologists who have successfully competed residency training and who wish to refine their skills in diagnosing, treating, and managing rare and complex ear, nose, and throat conditions in children.

-As the only pediatric otolaryngology fellowship in the New York City metropolitan area, we offer unique subspecialty training opportunities in a high-volume setting with a diverse patient population.
+We offer unique subspecialty training opportunities in a high-volume setting with a diverse patient population.
 Our pediatric otolaryngology fellows have the chance to care for high-risk infants and children with a variety of acquired and congenital conditions.

 Working closely with pediatric otolaryngology and other subspecialty faculty at NYU Langone, fellows participate in surgeries beyond the expertise of residents in training.
 You also participate in several clinics that emphasize collaborative and comprehensive patient care.